2002 Portuguese legislative election

 The 2002 Portuguese legislative election took place on 17 March.
 The election renewed all 230 members of the Assembly of the Republic.

-These elections were called after the resignation of the then incumbent Prime Minister, António Guterres after the defeat of the Socialist Party in the 2001 local elections.
-That fact, plus the problematic state of the country's finances were the main arguments of the right-wing parties, which led them to be the favourites to win the election.
+This election was called following the resignation of then incumbent Prime Minister António Guterres, after the defeat of the Socialist Party in the 2001 local elections.
+That fact, plus the problematic state of the country's finances, were the main arguments of the right-wing parties, which led them to be the favourites to win the election.

-With just over 40 percent of the votes cast, the Social Democrats regained the status as the largest political force in Portugal, although the Socialists won almost 38 percent of the vote.
+With just over 40 percent of the votes cast, the Social Democrats (PSD) regained the status as the largest political force in Portugal, although the Socialists (PS) won almost 38 percent of the vote.
 This was the closest legislative election in Portuguese democracy until 2024.
-This short distance also appears on the electoral map, with each party winning eleven of the 22 districts, while the PS won the most populous, Lisbon and Porto.
-As a result, the Social Democrats fail to win the absolute majority they had between 1987 and 1995.
+This short distance also appears in the electoral map, with each party winning eleven of the 22 districts, while the PS won the two most populous, Lisbon and Porto.
+As a result, the Social Democrats fail to win the absolute majority they had between 1987 and 1995, despite having requested it during the campaign.

-As no Party got an absolute majority, the Social Democrats formed a coalition with the right-wing People's Party.
-The left-wing Democratic Unity Coalition achieved the lowest result ever, finishing in the third place in its traditional strongholds, Évora and Setúbal.
-The Left Bloc gained one MP.
-Turnout was slightly higher than it was in 1999 but remained quite low, marking a growing separation between the politics and the Portuguese people, mainly due to the image of the politicians as corrupts and the idea that all the parties are the same.

-Voter turnout was slightly higher than in 1999, as 61.5 percent of the electorate cast a ballot.
+As no party gained a majority, the Social Democrats formed a coalition with the right-wing People's Party (CDS–PP), which had a fairly solid performance, polling in third place.
+The left-wing Democratic Unity Coalition (CDU) achieved its lowest result up to that point, being surpassed by CDS–PP and finishing third in its traditional strongholds of Évora and Setúbal.
+The Left Bloc (BE) gained just one MP.
+Voter turnout was slightly higher than it was in 1999, as 61.5 percent of the electorate cast a ballot.

 Background

-After the disappointing results of the Socialist Party (PS) in the 1999 elections, the PS government entered in a series of crisis.
-Resignations of ministers from government and incapacity of passing legislation in Parliament led to controversial, and weird, alliances, like the 2000 and 2001 budgets which were approved by a sole CDS – People's Party (CDS–PP) Member of Parliament, Daniel Campelo, in exchange for the government approving a cheese factory in Campelo's hometown, Ponte de Lima, in Viana do Castelo district.
+After the disappointing result of the Socialist Party (PS) in the 1999 election, the PS government entered in a series of crisis.
+Resignations of ministers from government, a worsening fiscal and economic situation and the inability to pass legislation in Parliament, put pressured over the government, leading to controversial, and weird, alliances, like the 2000 and 2001 budgets which were approved by a sole CDS – People's Party (CDS–PP) member of parliament, Daniel Campelo, in exchange for the government approving a cheese factory in Campelo's hometown, Ponte de Lima, in Viana do Castelo district.

 Government fall

 The Socialist Party suffered a big, and unexpected, defeat in the December 2001 local elections.
 The party lost major municipalities across the country, mainly Lisbon, Porto, Sintra and Coimbra to the Social Democratic Party.
 Due to this surprising defeat, Prime Minister António Guterres announced he was to tender his resignation as Prime Minister in order to avoid the country falling "into a political swamp".
-Shortly after, President Jorge Sampaio accepted Guterres resignation and called snap elections for March 2002.
+President Jorge Sampaio accepted Guterres resignation and called a snap election for March 2002.